Kong/docs.konghq.com/src/gateway/observability/tracing/index.md

 The tracing API will detect the propagation format from the headers, and will use the appropriate format to propagate the span context.
 If no appropriate format is found, then will fallback to the default format, which can be specified.

+The propagation api works for both the OpenTelemetry plugin and the Zipkin plugin.